Samaná (town)

 Samaná (old spelling: Xamaná), in full Santa Bárbara de Samaná, is a town and municipality in northeastern Dominican Republic and the capital of Samaná Province.
 It is on the northern coast of Samaná Bay.
 The town is an important tourism destination and the main center for whale-watching tours in the Caribbean region.

 The town has three municipal districts: El Limón, Las Galeras, and Arroyo Barril.
 According to the 2012 population and housing census, the municipality has a total population of 108,179.

 Geography

 Samaná is on a small plain close to the coast but most of the town is in the hills that enclose the plain.

 It is the largest municipality of the province.
-It has a total area of 412.11 km² (almost 49% of the total area of the province), including the three municipal districts that are part of the municipality.
+It has a total area of 412.11 km^{2} (almost 49% of the total area of the province), including the three municipal districts that are part of the municipality.

 Most of the territory is occupied by the Sierra de Samaná, a short mountain range with steep slopes but no high mountains.
 The highest mountain is Monte Mesa (605 m).